tobywerthan/ENCE_3501_VLSI_2023/Lab5/README.md

 <dl><dd><dl><dd>

 <p>
-    The first simulation of the NAND gate tests the switching point of the inverter.
+    The first simulation tests the switching point of the NAND gate.
 Ideally, the switching point of the inverter is half of vdd.
-The spice code puts 5V through the inverter over a period of 1 ms.
+The spice code puts 5V through one input and a pulse wave that goes from 0V to 5V, the transient is then recorded.
 </p>

 <p align="center">
   <img width="800" height="600" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/d83f51a1-1d7f-4878-bfbd-1609a9c2e226">
 </p>
 <p align="center">
-    Figure 6 (Simulation schematic of the NAND gate in Electric VLSI)
+    Figure 6 (Simulation schematic of the NAND gate switching point in Electric VLSI)
 </p>

 <p>